gallenc/opennms-tutorials-1/README.md

 ## Prerequisites

-All of these examples have been tried on Docker Desktop installed in Windows.
+All of these examples have been tried on Docker Desktop installed on Windows 11.

-They should also work on Docker installed in linux  (e.g. Ubuntu 22 running in VirtualBox.
+They should also work on Docker installed in linux  (e.g. Ubuntu 22 running in VirtualBox).

 In order to complete these exercises you will need docker and docker-compose for the containerised exercises.
 The easiest way to get these packages is to install [docker-desktop](https://www.docker.com/products/docker-desktop/) which is available for Windows, Mac or Linux machines.